-In 2015 the Black Mountain Beautification Committee knew their next big project was to create a consistent look throughout downtown.
-After much brainstorming, the idea of the containers was born.
-The committee knew they had to be easy to maintain, create beautiful focal points year around, able to withstand the elements, be created locally and tie in elements from local artists.
+In 2015, the committee created a consistent look plan throughout downtown by using locally made plant containers.
+They had to be easy to maintain, create beautiful focal points year around, withstand the elements, created locally and tie in elements from local artists.

-The materials and construction of the planters, the decorative iron work as well as all plants for both phases were paid for by the Black Mountain Beautification Committee and the Town of Black Mountain.
+Materials and construction of the planters, the decorative iron work as well as all plants for both phases were paid for by the Black Mountain Beautification Committee and the Town of Black Mountain.

 Copyright © 2022 Black Mountain Beautification Committee - All Rights Reserved.